PietroColaguori/PietroColaguori/README.md

 ### Hi there 👋

-- 🔭 I’m currently working my way to the rank of "Pro Hacker" on [HackTheBox](https://app.hackthebox.com/home).
+- 🔭 I’m currently working on discovering vulnerabilities on Ubuntu.
 - 🌱 I’m currently learning about network security, Docker and UNIX / Windows hacking.
 - 📫 How to reach me: pietro.colaguori3889@gmail.com.